Vishal-Vasava/Vishal-Vasava/README.md

 - 💞️ I’m looking to collaborate on GenAI
 - 📫 Send me GitHum messages
 - 😄 Pronouns:he/him
-- ⚡ Fun fact: Creating something new is essence of life.
+- ⚡ Fun fact: "Create Or Disintegrate.
+You’re Either Growing Or Dying." :)

 <!---
 Vishal-Vasava/Vishal-Vasava is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.